 Is British DNA Viking?

 The Viking Age gave rise to about two hundred years of fear, and possibly also the phrase “A furore Normannorum libera nos, Domine“, which is loosely translated as “Free us from the furor of the Northmen, Lord”.
+Originally a prayer, it appears to have recently become popular in the musical genre of “heavy metal”.

 It’s true that if this phrase were really commonly used in Britain during the Viking Age, it would not have been said in Latin!
+Most Vikings spoke Old Norse, a classical North Germanic language spoken by people who lived in Scandinavia.

 We may never be sure whether the phrase is as old as the Viking Invasions, but what we can be sure of is the fear that these invasions spread throughout Europe.
 Those parts of Europe that were easily accessible by water along the coast were especially vulnerable to Viking incursions.